Descendants meet in Mexico on 500th anniversary of conquest

 Cortés regrouped and conquered the city by 1521.

+But Acosta said the conquerors should be judged by the standards of their day, even if modern standards condemn their massacres and brutality.

+“It’s not that there were good people and bad people,” he said.
+“It’s that that’s the way things were done.”

-In March, Mexican President Andrés Manuel López Obrador, asked Spain for an apology for the Conquest, in which millions of indigenous people died from violence and disease.
+In March, López Obrador, asked Spain for an apology for the Conquest, in which millions of indigenous people died from violence and disease.

-Spanish Foreign Minister Josep Borrell said Spain “will not issue these apologies that have been requested.”
+Spanish Foreign Minister Josep Borrell said Spain “will not issue these apologies that have been requested,” and it seemed the case was closed until López Obrador raised it again Friday.

+“It’s no insult,” López Obrador said.
+“On the contrary, we reconcile and apologize for the injustices of other times so that, reconciled, we look ahead toward the future as the brothers we are.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.